- Previous Player Tanner

-An exciting player with bags of potential who is back on loan at Hearts for the 2018/19 season.
+An exciting player with bags of potential went back on loan to Hearts for the 2018/19 season.

 The homegrown product made his first-team debut at left-back against Crystal Palace on the final day of the 2016/17 Premier League season and has plenty of experience from two tours of the United States with Jose Mourinho's squad.